csc-training/geocomputing_course/README.md

 Local testing can be done by installing [Sphinx](https://www.sphinx-doc.org/en/master/) and some extensions with for example pip:

-`pip install sphinx sphinx-book-theme myst_parser sphinx-togglebutton`
+`pip install sphinx sphinx-book-theme myst_parser sphinx-togglebutton colon-fence`

 Then clone this repository and run